ucd-cws/arcpy_metadata/README.md

 ## Known limitations
 Does not yet support all metadata items.
+Work is in progress to support server-based dataset editing.

 ### Legacy ArcMap Versions
 arcpy_metadata version 0.x only works with 32-bit Python.
 We use arcpy.XSLTransform_conversion() to extract metadata from geodatabases.
 64bit arcpy python bindings for background processing [do not support](http://desktop.arcgis.com/en/arcmap/latest/analyze/executing-tools/64bit-background.htm) tools inside the metadata conversion toolset. arcpy_metadata version 1.x for ArcGIS Pro does not have these limitations.

-## How to contribute
+## How to contribute or extend arcpy_metadata
 Contributions are well come!
 Please fork and submit pull requests.

-If you are missing a particular metadata attribute, you can easiy add them [here](https://github.com/ucd-cws/arcpy_metadata/blob/master/arcpy_metadata/elements.py).
-Don't forget to also add them to the [test cases](https://github.com/ucd-cws/arcpy_metadata/blob/master/tests/test_elements.py) to make sure everything works as expected
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to extend arcpy_metadata to new attributes

 ## Acknowledgements